asifkd012020/open-itg-aws_runbooks/codebuild/RUNBOOK.md

 **Why?** Monitoring is an important part of maintaining the reliability, availability, and performance of AWS CodeBuild and your AWS solutions.
 You should collect monitoring data from all of the parts of your AWS solution so that you can more easily debug a multi-point failure, if one occurs.
 AWS provides the following tools for monitoring your CodeBuild resources and builds and for responding to potential incidents.

 **How?** AWS CodeBuild is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in CodeBuild.
+As long as CloudTrail is enabled in your AWS account, there are no additional steps required to send logs to it.
 CloudTrail captures all API calls for CodeBuild as events, including calls from the CodeBuild console and from code calls to the CodeBuild APIs.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for CodeBuild.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in Event history.
 Using the information collected by CloudTrail, you can determine the request that was made to CodeBuild, the IP address from which the request was made, who made the request, when it was made, and additional details.
 To protect sensitive information, AWS access key IDs, strings specified using the Parameter Store, and strings specified using AWS Secrets Manager are hidden in CodeBuild logs.

 The following example shows a CloudTrail log entry that demonstrates creating a build project in CodeBuild.